0nilinkz/dev-env-copilot/README.md

   **A Model Context Protocol (MCP) server that provides intelligent environment detection and command syntax assistance for cross-platform development workflows.**
 </div>

+> **Mission:** This MCP server aims to ensure users have a seamless experience with their prompts by automatically providing rich, context-aware environment information to AI agents and tools.

 ---

 [![npm version](https://badge.fury.io/js/dev-env-copilot.svg)](https://badge.fury.io/js/dev-env-copilot)